 About the program

 The Bachelor of Architectural Studies (BAS) at the Abedian School of Architecture is designed to create emerging architectural professionals with fundamental competencies in design ability, problem solving, technical skill, and theoretical frameworks, that give graduates the capability to address complex problems of the built and natural environment in the 21st century and beyond.
 Professional architectural concerns of detailing, documentation, and basic practice concepts are delivered to establish a foundational basis for the commercial world of architectural practice.
 The Bachelor of Architectural Studies developed by the Abedian School of Architecture places emphasis on developing students that are experienced in innovative technologies and are adventurous in their creative design.
 This program recognises the challenges of designing for diverse communities and cultures in a globalised world where there are modernising threats to traditional cultures, complexities in generating sustainable environments and constant change in technological aspects of modern life.
 Public engagement is fostered through an annual lecture series that highlights the work and ideas of national and international practitioners and academics; special exhibitions of work; and various forms of publication and dissemination.
 This degree provides the pathway for a career as a professional architect.
 Graduates of this program may progress to the Master of Architecture upon application and review of undergraduate performance.
 Completion of the Bachelor of Architectural Studies does not qualify for automatic entry to the Masters.
+Show less

 The vision of the architect is responsible for the creation of the smallest of dwellings through to complex megacities.
 As such, architecture requires comprehensive skills relating to design, planning, construction, technology and communication.
 The architectural process can vary in complexity and scale, enabling architects to undertake a variety of projects from exhibitions, interior refurbishments and residential dwellings through to public buildings, large scale infrastructure and urban design.